SatishKumar-ds93/ML-Model-Price-Prediction-and-Churn-Prediction/Part B: Customer Churn Prediction/README.md

 Customer churn occurs when a customer stops using a company's products or services.
 Predicting churn enables organizations to identify high-risk customers and take proactive retention actions before customers leave.

-This project develops an end-to-end Customer Churn Prediction system using Machine Learning.
+This project develops a Prototype an Interactive Development Environment (IDE) Customer Churn Prediction system using Machine Learning.
 The project analyzes customer demographic, service, contract, billing, and payment information to predict whether a customer is likely to churn.

 ## Business Problem